mmistakes/minimal-mistakes/_posts/2022-10-20-algointerview-ch3.md

     6 5

-The values are neat, but this too is a method that creates a variable to hold the indices, so needs improvement.
+The values are neat, but this method also creates a variable to hold the indices, so it needs improvement.
 The best way is to use enumerate() as the following.

 ```python
 for i, v in enumerate(a):